Our team

 Read more

 She is interested in everything related to commercial fishing and aquaculture, particularly underexploited or under-valued species.
-Being part of the MWIFMA team since its beginnings in 2012, Marie-Hélène seeks to understand the production chain, from sea to plate.
+Being part of the MMAFMA team since its beginnings in 2012, Marie-Hélène seeks to understand the production chain, from sea to plate.
 She has carried out various projects, among others on sea cucumber, seals and marine kelp.
 She enjoys cooking, traveling and hitting the ski slopes.

 [email protected]